-The Ghostbusters are coming back to the big screen, and this time around, the film will continue the story that began with the original 1984 movie.
+The Ghostbusters are coming back to the big screen with Ghostbusters: Afterlife, continuing the story that began with the original 1984 movie.

-Set to be directed by Juno and Up in the Air filmmaker Jason Reitman, the son of original Ghostbusters director Ivan Reitman, Ghostbusters 3 will bring back some of the first film’s cast, including Bill Murray, Dan Aykroyd, Sigourney Weaver, and Annie Potts.
-Expected to hit theaters in July 2020, the film will also introduce some new, younger characters to the Ghostbusters canon.
+Co-written and directed by Juno and Up in the Air filmmaker Jason Reitman, who is also the son of original Ghostbusters director Ivan Reitman, Ghostbusters: Afterlife will bring back many of the original movie’s cast members, including Bill Murray, Dan Aykroyd, Sigourney Weaver, Annie Potts, and Ernie Hudson.
+With the film scheduled to hit theaters on November 11, here’s everything we know about Ghostbusters: Afterlife so far.

-Weaver confirmed the return of Ghostbusters actors Murray, Aykroyd, and herself in an interview with Parade Magazine.
+A few weeks earlier, Weaver announced the return of Ghostbusters actors Murray, Aykroyd, and herself in an interview with Parade Magazine.

 “It’s going to be crazy working with the guys again!” said Weaver, who will reprise her role as Dana Barrett, who was tormented by the demonic demigod Zuul in the 1984 film and returned for the 1989 sequel.

-Joining Grace and the Ghostbusters veterans in the cast will be Stranger Things actor Finn Wolfhard, as well as Carrie Coon (The Leftovers, Avengers: Infinity War), with the latter expected to play the mother of Grace and Wolfhard’s characters.
-In an entertaining bit of convergence, Wolfhard and his Stranger Things character’s three best friends dressed up as Ghostbusters for an episode of the Netflix show’s second season.
+Joining Grace and the Ghostbusters veterans in the cast will be Stranger Things actor Finn Wolfhard, as well as Carrie Coon (The Leftovers, Avengers: Infinity War), with the latter playing the mother of Grace and Wolfhard’s characters.
+In an entertaining bit of convergence, Wolfhard dressed up as a Ghostbuster (see above) for an episode of Stranger Things’ second season.

 Reitman penned the script for the film along with Monster House director Gil Kenan.
 His father, Ivan, will serve as a producer on the film.

 - The best horror movies on Amazon Prime (September 2022)